top of page

 + how does microtubule rescue work, and how do cellular factors promote it?

 There are more questions we would like to be working on and more approaches we would like to be using.
+There is a lot of room to contribute, both to the lab and to the field more broadly.

 If you might be interested, check out Join for how to get in touch.